30 Points Firewall Security Audit Checklist

 - Ensure SSH is configured correctly

-- Ensure Routing protocols (RIP, OSPF, EIGRP) authentication correctly configured
+- Ensure Routing protocols (RIP, OSPF, EIGRP) authentication is correctly configured

 - Ensure DOS protection is enabled if available

-- Ensure DNS monitoring and sinkholing is enabled
+- Ensure DNS monitoring and sinkholing are enabled

 - Check accessed logs are logged